KEEP UP TO DATE ON THE LATEST IN DIGITAL MARKETING

-Supported Social Platforms: Facebook.
-Instagram, Twitter, LinkedIn and Google+
+Supported Social Platforms: Twitter, Facebook, Instagram, LinkedIn and Google+

-Since Hootsuite’s monitoring tool is a part of its social media package, if you decide to subscribe, you have access to their other features such as scheduling and analytics too!
+Since Hootsuite’s monitoring tool is part of its social media package, if you decide to subscribe, you can also access its other features such as scheduling and analytics!

-- Manage and monitor all social media activity with native tools and features.
+- Monitor and manage all social media activity with native tools and features

 - Customizable paid campaigns with Boost feature (which balances organic reach and paid ads to optimize reach and engagement)

-- Can add multiple team members and assign tasks over to the appropriate member
+- Can add multiple team members and assign tasks to the appropriate member

 - Able to identify thought leaders and understand your perception in the marketplace

-- Able to integrate and is compatible with top social listening tools such as brandwatch, Talkwalker.
-But other apps too like HubSpot, Google My Business, Adviews and more!
+- Able to integrate and is compatible with top social listening tools such as Brandwatch and Talkwalker and other apps like HubSpot, Google My Business, Adviews and more!

 3. Brandwatch Consumer Research

-Don’t let the name lead you astray.
+Don’t let the name fool you.
 This tool offered by Brandwatch is a powerful monitoring tool.
 Brandwatch didn’t trim the fat off anything; this tool gives you access to 100 million online sources and over 1.4 trillion posts (and that is no exaggeration).